ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-scifi/README.md

 ### Intro

-This AMI is built to support the scientific computing ecosystem (Mathematics, science and engineering) and comes with the following tools:
+This AMI is built to support the scientific computing ecosystem (Mathematics, science, engineering, etc.) and comes with the following tools:

-  * Python 2  ** SciPy modules are currently in place for Python 2 only **
+  * Python 2 with the following modules
     * Numpy 1.11.1
     * SciPy 0.18.0
     * SciKit-learn 0.17.1